 Rib Cap Steaks with Chimichurri

 My favorite cut of steak has always been the ribeye, and for about 12 years my wife and I referred to the outer perimeter of the steak as “the golden crescent.”
 I would choose steaks from the butcher’s case partially by the overall appearance, but also by the amount of outer deckle that was present.
 This part of the steak is called the rib cap, and the meat is extremely flavorful, rich and tender.
 It wasn’t until 2008 that the culinary director at Allen Brothers mentioned to me they offered steaks cut entirely from the rib cap.
-They call them cover rib steaks, and I think they are spectacular.
+They call them prime cover rib steaks, and I think they are spectacular.

 Because they are relatively thin, rib cap steaks can be grilled with direct heat the entire time.
 They are also very forgiving in regards to the internal temperature.
 I like mine medium rare, but I can enjoy them all the way to medium well because the meat is just that good.